Child and Adolescent Psychology Externships

 Lieber Recovery Clinic Externship

-The Lieber Recovery Clinic is an outpatient mental health service located at Columbia Doctors Midtown, near Rockefeller Center.
+The Lieber Recovery Clinic is an outpatient mental health service located at Columbia Doctors Midtown, near Columbus Circle.
 The primary mission of the Lieber Recovery Clinic is to provide state of the art, personalized recovery services to adults with severe mental illnesses.
 The externship provides students with training in evidence –based behavioral treatments to help people with serious mental illnesses lead productive lives.
-The extern’s clinical work will involve providing cognitive remediation, social skills training, CBT and DBT therapy groups, individual therapy, and assessment to people with psychotic disorders, high functioning autism, and executive functioning problems.
+The extern’s clinical work will involve providing social skills training, CBT, ACT, DBT and cognitive remediation therapy groups, individual therapy, and assessment to people with psychotic disorders, high functioning autism, and executive functioning problems.
 Externs will receive weekly individual and group supervision, and participate in didactic seminars and team meetings.
 There will be opportunities to attend trainings on topics related to treatments for people with severe mental illnesses.

 Contact: Alice Medalia, PhD